 Green Homes Grants for Renewable Heating

-Between September 2020 and March 2021, you can apply for a government grant to cover two-thirds of the cost of installing a renewable heating system.
+Until 31st March 2022, you can apply for a government grant to cover two-thirds of the cost of installing a renewable heating system.

-The Green Homes Grants scheme will give UK homeowners up to £5,000 (£10,000 for the lowest income households) towards the cost of installing an air source heat pump, ground source heat pump or a solar thermal heating system.
-The scheme has not yet been fully confirmed, but here is what we know about Green Homes Grants for renewable heating.
+The Green Homes Grants scheme gives UK homeowners up to £5,000 (£10,000 for the lowest income households) towards the cost of installing an air source heat pump, ground source heat pump or a solar thermal heating system.

 What are Green Homes Grants?